tinacms/tina.io/content/guides/tina-cloud/existing-site/overview.md

 yarn create next-app -e blog-starter my-tina-blog
 ```

-Once you have the site created, **you will have to push it up as a repository to your GitHub account.**
+Once the site is created, **push it up as a repository to your GitHub account.**